 Mount Kilimanjaro was declared Africa’s leading tourist attraction in 2016 during the World Travel Awards Africa and the Indian Ocean Gala Ceremony in Zanzibar.

 Other additional natural attractions include the white sandy beaches of the Zanzibar archipelago, those north and south of Dar es Salaam, and excellent deep-sea fishing at the Mafia and Pemba Islands.

 Tanzania is prized for its superb trophy hunting (sport hunting or safari hunting).

 Hunting in Tanzania is presently permitted and regulated by the Wildlife Conservation Act of 2009, and its subsidiary regulations.

 The hunting industry has grown considerably in the last two decades and Tanzania is among the leading hunting destinations in the world.

 Hunting and Forestry jointly contribute 2 to 3 % of the GDP of Tanzania.
-Given there is such commitment to the conservation and protection of the wildlife, it may be surprising to note that, unlike neighboring Kenya, hunting still occurs in Tanzania.
+Given there is such commitment to the conservation and protection of wildlife, it may be surprising to note that, unlike neighbouring Kenya, hunting still occurs in Tanzania.

 Investments in the Tanzanian Tourism Sector

-The Tanzanian Government is engaged with developing and promoting sustainable growth on the travel and tourism sector in Tanzania, in order to preserve its natural and cultural resources.
+The Tanzanian Government is engaged in developing and promoting sustainable growth in the travel and tourism sector in Tanzania, in order to preserve its natural and cultural resources.

-The Government, therefore, is focused in attracting high-income tourists whom are less likely to spoil the culture and the natural environment.
+The Government, therefore, is focused on attracting high-income tourists who are less likely to spoil the culture and the natural environment.